Last updated – October 9, 2020

 City Playgrounds and the Seniors Fitness Park (Western Financial Place)

-These facilities will open June 1st.
+These facilities opened June 1st.
 These facilities are not cleaned, so users are strongly urged to bring their own hand sanitizer and follow the general safety guidelines.

 Idlewild Lake remains open for fishing.
 Keep your distance and don’t forget to follow the Provincial Fishing Regulations currently in place.